-The Fee Schedule outlines our policy.
-There are no fees for first visits to a referral site.
-We request that Conflict Transformation Ministers be reimbursed for their mileage for second and/or subsequent site visits.
+We request that Conflict Transformation Ministers be reimbursed for mileage incurred in their work with referrals.
 The office of the CTM handles all billing.
-To ensure your reimbursement, please fill out electronically the CT Minister Mileage Reimbursement Form within a month of the visit.
-Return Mileage Reimbursement forms electronically to the CTM Director.
+The CTM Director will provide you with a Travel Log to request mileage reimbursement.
+Return completed Travel Logs (one for each month) electronically to the CTM Director.
 The CTM Director will process the completed forms.
-The District Office will issue your reimbursement directly to you either by check or by direct deposit.
+You will receive your reimbursement either by check or by direct deposit.

 To enroll in direct deposit, please fill out the Electronic Funds Transfer form.
-The District Office will be able to reimburse you electronically for your incurred mileage when you are working with a referral.
+The conference Treasurer’s Office will be able to reimburse you electronically for your incurred mileage when you are working with a referral.

 Planning Your First Session

 Establishing ground rules for healthy engagement transforms conflict.
 CT Ministers use a standard Conversational Covenant with participants in all meetings and listening sessions.
 Participants can amend the Conversational Covenant, if desired.
 Some amendments improve clarity.
 If there are amendments, upload an updated version of the Conversational Covenant to the Google Drive folder for the particular referral.